SougataMukherjee/interview-kit/theory/html.md

 **Q37: Difference between HTML entities and characters?**

-Entities are used to display reserved or special characters in HTML.
+Entities are used to display reserved or special characters in HTML. such as greater than less than

 Characters are the actual visual symbols, entities are encoded forms.